 Example Of A Product

 In 2012, I wrote a 120-page eBook about severance package negotiations.
-Today, the book is in its 5th edition for 2023 and is 200-pages long.
+Today, the book is in its 6th edition for 2024 and is 240-pages long.
 It regularly sells about ~50 copies a month at $87 – $97 each without much ongoing maintenance.

 Another way to think about how profitable creating a product can be is to look at the amount of capital it would take to generate the same about of earnings.
 For example, to replicate the ~$40,000 a year in passive income I can get from the book, I would need to invest $1,000,000 in an asset that generates a 4% yield.
 To earn $10,000 a year in passive income would therefore need roughly $250,000 in capital.

 Who would have thought a book about engineering your layoff could regularly generate so much revenue?
 We’re so busy with our jobs that our childhood creativity sadly vanishes over time.
-Now that millions of jobs are at risk, the book has become a better seller.
+Now that millions of jobs are at risk, the book has become a bestseller.
+Use the code “saveten” at checkout to save $10.

 Leverage the internet to create, connect, and sell.
 The startup costs are low and it’s easier than ever to launch your own site.
 The only main risks are lost time and a wounded ego.